-This gluten-free orange cake is an amazingly moist cake that is deliciously rich.
+This gluten-free orange cake is a deliciously rich and amazingly moist cake.
 It’s a great way to use up some oranges and is perfect for either a dessert, morning tea, or afternoon tea.

 If you love watching videos, then be sure to check out, the one below.
 It will take you through all the steps to getting this amazing flourless orange cake made and ready for eating.